only search Harmonie II |

 4) Mobile internet - this is currently the best option for a cruising barge.

 5)Get yourself a signal booster.
-We have a WIFI Wand which is specially designed to hang outside on a mast and will pick up a signal several Km distant.
+We had a WIFI Wand which is specially designed to hang outside on a mast and will pick up a signal several Km distant.
 You just plug it in to a USB port and off you go.
-It is made in New Zealand but they do have a UK stockist.
+It is made in New Zealand but they did have a UK stockist.
+As of November 2018 their web site had disappeared so it may not now be available.

 In Belgium you can walk into any of the telecoms companies shops and sign up for a mobile phone and internet connection just by presenting your credit card.
 The second advantage is that they will offer you a service in French, Dutch or English.
 We have a mobile internet account with Proximus which cost us about €50 a month for 5Gb of data and I use a Vodafone data card but most companies seem to be supplying USB dongles these days.
 This is fine when we are in Belgium but stray over the border and roaming charges become prohibitively expensive.